‘OG Insta Golf Girl’ Paige Spiranac Swings Her Driver In Skintight Pink Yoga Pants

 “Swing’s looking great!
 Less lifting of the arms.
 More fluid,” complimented a third.

-“You look amazing in your hot outfit, Paige,” raved a fourth, concluding the comment with a number of emoji including two fire symbols and a red heart.
+“You look amazing in your hot outfit, Paige,” raved a fourth, concluding the comment with a number of emoji, including two fire symbols and a red heart.

 This is not the first time this week that the model — who has often been dubbed the “OG Insta Golf Girl” — has stunned social media.
-As was previously covered by The Inquisitr, a promo for a podcast that featured Paige as a guest released a picture where she sizzled in a tight, black athleisure-style dress.
+As was previously covered by The Inquisitr, a promo for a podcast that featured Paige as a guest released a picture where she sizzled in a tight, black athleisure style dress.